Open: Tue-Sat 10am-6pm

 Artist: Isabel & Alfredo Aquilizan

-For over twenty years, Filipino husband-and-wife duo Isabel and Alfredo Aquilizan have interrogated the complex intertwined histories of displacement, migration and labour in Southeast Asia.
-Using materials and tools embedded in the agrarian traditions of the region, the artists present an immersive examination of these themes for their exhibition at Ames Yavuz London.
+For over thirty years, Filipino husband-and-wife duo Isabel and Alfredo Aquilizan have interrogated the complex intertwined histories of displacement, migration and labour in Southeast Asia.
+Using materials and tools embedded in the agrarian traditions of the region, the artists present an immersive examination of these themes for their London exhibition.

 Ellipsis brings the products and processes of global capitalism to the fore, weaving together stories of production and artisanship typically omitted from history.
 The exhibition seeks to expose these exclusions using the politics of work, conquest and material lack to reanimate long-muted narratives that lie at the core of daily life in the Philippines and Indonesia.
-The exhibition is composed of four major projects: a multi-panel pineapple fibre work, a site-specific cardboard installation, a series of new large-scale wing sculptures, and an interactive project comprising 56 crowns crafted from recycled metal.
+The exhibition is composed of four major projects: a multi-panel pineapple fibre work, a site specific cardboard installation, a series of new large-scale wing sculptures, and a project comprising 56 crowns crafted from recycled metal.

 To create See/Through, the artists worked with a community of embroiderers in Lumban, Laguna Province, a town south of Manila.
 The monumental installation celebrates the fabric as a material of great beauty borne from indigenous knowledge and craftsmanship, but also as a vessel for conveying complex and contested histories of place.
 The panels show an embroidered timeline that traces the history of piña cloth and the pineapple from South America to the Philippines, and across the world.

-Special thanks are given to the following collaborators:
+Special thanks to the following collaborators on Ellipsis:

 By using GalleriesNow.net you agree to our use of cookies to enhance your experience.
 Close